zach-capalbo/flammarion/Readme.md

 It is not intended to be a full fledged application development toolkit.
-It is intended instead for small scripts where you just want to show some information without going through too much trouble.
+It is intended instead for small scripts where you just want to show some information or buttons without going through too much trouble.

 ## Installation